 |

-section, we look at some basic instructions that are relatively simple to
+this section, we look at some basic instructions that are relatively simple

 |